michielgerritsen/magento2-subscriptions/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature
+name: Feature request
-about: Internal Feature Request
+about: Suggest an idea for this project
 title: ''
-labels: 'feature, open'
+labels: ''
 assignees: ''

 ---

-**Describe the feature**
+# Describe the new feature
-A clear and concise description of what the feature is.
+A clear and concise description of the new feature.
+## Describe the solution to be implemented

 **Backend changes**
 A clear and concise description of the new feature in the backend.